mathesar-foundation/mathesar-wiki/product/concepts/tables.md

 In this table, we have **5 columns** and **3 records** (rows).
 - The columns are: `ID`, `Name`, `Country`, `Age`, and `Birth`.
 - Each record fits the parameters defined by the column.
 So every record has a number as `ID` and date & time as `Birth`.

-## Tables in Mathesar
-Creating a table is the first step to managing your data within Mathesar.

 # Usage
 In order to avoid duplicating data and make data entry easier, we encourage users to set up a single table for each category of data and then create links betweeen them as needed.